 What the Anti-Federalists feared

 Anti-Federalists did not think energy in government was automatically a virtue.
 They worried that the proposed Constitution would pull power too far away from ordinary people and local communities.
+If you want the fuller cast of characters and objections, read Who were the Anti-Federalists?.
 Their questions were concrete:

 - Would a large republic become too distant to remain truly representative?